-- Implement the statutory and regulatory requirements arising from the Social Housing (Regulation) Act and the new Consumer Standards; and work towards any additional requirements following the government's proposed review of the Decent Homes Standard. - Implement requirements arising from the Renters (Reform) Bill once it is enacted. - Continue to work in partnership to secure funding and provide advice and support for home-owners to maximise the energy efficiency of their homes, save money on energy bills and cut carbon emissions.
+- Implement the statutory and regulatory requirements arising from the Social Housing (Regulation) Act and the proposed new Consumer Standards; and work towards any additional requirements following the government's proposed review of the Decent Homes Standard. - Implement requirements arising from the Renters (Reform) Bill once it is enacted.